elgrons/mr-robogers-neighborhood/README.md

 *  Test One
 Describe: fredBot()

-Test: "It should return 1 if a passage has just one word."
+Test: "It should return 1 if a passage has just one number."
 Code:
-const text = "hello";
+const number = 4;
-fredBot(text);
+fredBot(number);
 Expected Output: 1

 *  Test Two